mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "What's that?"

 "In order to stave off panic, people are told one-by-one in private rooms and are given tasks to help so they don't just mentally shut down.
-My parents were part of the first test.
-When we had to ration for the winter of ash."
+My parents were part of the first test, back when we had to ration for the long nights of ash."

-"I remember learning about that.
-My parents never wanted to talk about it.
-I suppose it hit them harder than most."
+"I remember learning about that from a friend.
+I was too young to remember and my parents never wanted to talk about it."

 "All the farmers were working their hardest for the few days we had until the ash swallowed the sky.
 Then they cursed the air and covered their houses like the rest of us.
-They got the same rations as us of course, but the guilt of having nothing to contribute to your town must be crushing."
+They got the same rations as the rest of us of course, but you could see that they were crushed."

-"You have no idea.
-We are a proud bunch.
-As steam lines and electric rails began to boom, we held on to the tradition of having every family devoting part of their land and part of their time to farming.
+"We are a proud bunch.
+When the steam lines and electric rails were coming up, we held on to tradition.
 There's a certain sense with crops that farmers have.
 No machine could ever copy it."

-"Your spirit is admirable."
+"I beliieve it.
+I've seen it myself."

 I reached for his shoulders under a thin, tightly woven tunic that he usually wore under his medical aprons.
-I reached for comfort more than for attention.
+It reached for comfort more than for attention.

 "Kipnu...
 What do you know about Fajro?"
 I asked.

-"He's just a client.
-I check his leg out every once in a while.
-Why?"
+"That man who was just here?"

+"Yes.
+I met him on the train today."

+"I've never seen him before."

+"What?
+But he's a patient of yours?"

+"I've never met that man in my life."

+The truth of his deception had finally come to me, but by now it was far too late.
+I had been a puppet all this time, a passing tool in some political game I didn't want to be a part of.

+"Liffa.
+What's wrong?" he asked, seeing the blank look on my face.

-"Did you know that he used to be a fidelant for Holrag"
+"Fajro got me into the senate because he used to be a fidelant for Holrag.
+But earlier when I met him on the train, he told me that you were his doctor. "

+"So he set all of this up?
+How did he know to find you?"

+"I don't know...
+Maybe Jesse?
+No..."

+"I'll talk to him.
+Get to the bottom of this."

 "No...
-I didn't know about that."

-"Did you know that he had a major falling out with Melna?"

-"I didn't know about any of that...
-That means he could have planned this.
-I could have sent you into a trap."

-"That's what I mean.
-His offer is suspiciously generous.
+Don't bring Jesse into this.
+I don't think it was him."

+"What's his angle?" he asked.

+"Apparently he didn't get along with Melna.
+Maybe it's to get back at her.
+And his offer is suspiciously generous.
 I think he needs me but I don't know what for."

-"Maybe to get back at Melna."

-"No that's too petty.
+"If that guy lays a hand on you–"

+"No. That's too simple, too risky.
 He could use me as a bargaining chip against her though.
 Get what he wants out of Heiko for a La'To."

-"He would need you for longer than that to make it work, and Melna could simply push it to the news wire to nullify any bargaining.
-What do you suppose they're making in Holrag?
-This observational study.
+"He would need you for longer than that to get anything out of it.
+And Melna could simply push the story to the news wire if she wanted to kill his leverage.
+What do you make of this observational study?
 I thought Heiko had the best observatory."

 "Maybe it has something to do with their space rail.
 Maybe they can send telescopes after all.
 But..."

 Kipnu's face froze and looked worried all of a sudden.
 "No... they wouldn't."

 "Wouldn't?
 Wouldn't what?"
-I asked, but too late.
+I asked, but it was too late.
 Fajro and the magistrate had lost patience and re-entered the room.

-The magistrate announced to us with his casual voice, "I'd love to stand and chat in the dark with all of you, but I've got 13 field cases to cover today.
+The magistrate announced to us with his casual voice, "I'd love to stand and chat in the dark with all of you, but I've got 13 cases to cover today.
 Are you ready to continue?"

+I glanced at Kipnu, who was trying his best not to let his rage show on his face.

-I answered him, "I'd like to ask Fajro about the study he's conducting."
+I answered the magistrate, "I'd like to ask Fajro about the study he's conducting."

 "Why sure," Fajro said with a smile.

-"Make it quick," said the magistrate, audibly annoyed.
+"Make it quick," said the magistrate, audibly annoyed, and he stepped back to observe.

-"Fajro, what is the goal of this project?"
+"What is the goal of this project?"

-"Well it's a continuation of the rail project.
+"Well, it's a continuation of the space rail project.
 I can't really talk about it without a guarantee of your cooperation.
 Provincial secrets."

 "What do you need me for?"

-"Like I said, you would be a communications liaison between The Heiko and Holrag scientists."
+"Like I said before, you would be a communications liaison between The Heikoi and Holragi scientists."

-"I'm not much of a talker, and we all speak the same language here.
+"I'm not much of a talker, and your Holragi accent isn't thick.
 What do you _really_ need me for?"

 He sighed and looked at the lantern light against the dusty ground.

 "Liffa, you don't miss a thing do you.
 That's one of the reasons I think you'd be a good candidate for the job.
-The person has to be small, lightweight, observant, quick-learning, brave, and in great physical shape.
-You happen to fit all of those criteria."
+The candidates we're looking for have to be lightweight, agile, observant, quick-learning, brave, and in great physical shape.
+They also need to be willing to take the risk."

-"Are you saying what I think you're saying?"
+"Risk?
+What risk?"

 Our eyes met and he looked at me intently.
 "We need you up there, Liffa."

-Like electric rails from one mind to the next, I finally saw the dream that he saw.
+In my flood of imagination, I finally saw the dream that he saw.
 The danger, the pride.
 The whole planet. _I could die.
 I could die!_ I shouted inside my head.
-I wasn't afraid.

 Meanwhile, Kipnu had grown impatient.
 He grabbed Fajro by his tunic and got in his face.

-"That's a death sentence, you piece of shit.
-Who do you think you are?"
+"That's a death sentence, you piece of shit."

 "Kipnu.
 Stop this," the magistrate tried to push Kipnu away, but wasn't succeeding.